gear-foundation/gear-wiki/docs/developing-contracts/testing.md

 # How to test a program

-Gear [`gtest`](https://github.com/gear-tech/gear/tree/master/gtest) library is the recommended option for the programs (smart contracts) logic testing.
+The Gear [`gtest`](https://github.com/gear-tech/gear/tree/master/gtest) library is the recommended option for the programs (smart contracts) logic testing.
 This article describes how to test programs using `gtest`.

 ## Basics

 Gear uses the standard for Rust programs testing mechanism - test build mode from `cargo`.

-In accordance to basic concepts and testing methods described in [Rustbook](https://doc.rust-lang.org/book/ch11-00-testing.html), tests can be organized in two main categories: **unit tests** and **integration tests**.
+In accordance with basic concepts and testing methods described in [Rustbook](https://doc.rust-lang.org/book/ch11-00-testing.html), tests can be organized in two main categories: **unit tests** and **integration** tests.

 The **unit tests** enable testing of each unit of code in isolation from the rest of the code.
 It helps to quickly find where the code works as expected and where not.
 The unit tests should be placed in the `src` directory in each file with the code that they test.

 Even when units of code work correctly, it is important to test if several parts of the library work together correctly as well.
 For **integration tests**, a separate `tests` directory is required at the top level of your project directory, next to `src`.
 You can make as many test files in this directory as you need, Cargo will compile each of the files as an individual crate.

 ## Building a program in test mode
 First of all, make sure you have a compiled WASM file of the program you want to test.
 You can refer to [Getting Started](getting-started-in-5-minutes.md) for additional details.

 1. Usually the following command is used for regular compilation of Gear smart contracts: